zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 ## Gauges

-A gauge in ZMX is a named variable of type `Double` that can change over time.
+A gauge is a named variable of type `Double` that can change over time.
 It can either be set to an absolute value or relative to the current value.

 ### API